Tier 1: The Overview Copy link

 The DRCF provides a cross-regulator coordination function, making it easier for the four regulators listed above to collaborate more easily on potentially overlapping responsibilities in the digital regulation space.

 The aim of the DRCF is to facilitate joined-up thinking between regulators on important cross-cutting digital topics (including AI), and to provide one voice on the UK’s digital regulation landscape to foster a pro-innovation regulatory environment.
+It has piloted an AI & digital hub, designed to be a “one stop shop” for innovative companies needing a single point of advice on regulatory issues that cut across traditional remits.

 Innovation Champions Copy link